 Put simply, digital innovation is not easy.
 Once you’ve defined the opportunity and objectives for your digital strategy, the work of innovating (ie. identifying and testing different solutions) begins.

 Finally your team must actually execute on the vision and deliver a solution.
-Any project manager can attest to the issues with large initiatives, but software projects pose their own set of challenges that require unique expertise and experience.
+Any digital product owner can attest to the issues with large initiatives, but software projects pose their own set of challenges that require unique expertise and experience.
 In fact, Digital Journal lists a ‘lack of skilled workers’ as one of their Top 5 Reasons that digital transformation fails.
 Technology like AI and AR sound cool (and they definitely are), but brainstorming ways to use this technology and actually building the tools and systems to do so are very different tasks.